kwaroran/character-card-spec-v3/SPEC_V3.md

 If the decorator name is not recognized by the application, or the value is not valid, the application *SHOULD* ignore the decorator. applications *MAY* add more decorators for their own use. however, the added decorators *SHOULD* start with `@@` and should only use latin characters and underscores for the name, and named by snake_case.

-If there is multiple decorators with same name, the application *SHOULD* only consider the first decorator with the name, unless its a custom decorator made by the application.
+If there is multiple decorators with same name, the application *SHOULD* only consider the first decorator with the name, unless its a custom decorator made by the application, or if its defined in the specification to be used multiple times.

 Decorators are used like this: